Secret Garden Ideas for a Cozy Backyard Retreat

 5. Fairies

 Scattered among the roots of trees and tucked beneath ferns, tiny fairy homes and miniature furniture bring a playful enchantment to a secret garden.
-Little doors carved into stumps, twig-made chairs, and acorn-cup tables hint that unseen guests may visit when on one’s watching.
+Little doors carved into stumps, twig-made chairs, and acorn-cup tables hint that unseen guests may visit when no one is watching.

 These delicate touches invite wonder and imagination, especially for children and those young at heart.